Ben0it-T/timetracker/readme.txt

     * Time tracker database not created.
     * Access (login / password) to the database is not configured properly in config.php.
     * MySQL service is down.
-    * On UNIX systems - no full access rights for catalog WEB-INF/templates_c/ (chmod 777 templates_c).
+    * On UNIX systems - no full access rights for var/cache, var/templates and var/tmp.

 You need to thoroughly test each and every component to make sure they work together nicely.